This post may contain affiliate links. Please read my disclosure.

 By submitting this form, you consent to receive emails from Went Here 8 This.

-First off, the best rice for Kimchi Fried Rice is day old white rice.
+First off, the best rice for fried rice is day old white rice.
 Using fresh cooked steamed rice tends to lead to mushy fried rice.

-Heat a large skillet or wok over medium heat.
-Add the salt pork and cook until crispy, about 5-7 minutes.
+- Heat a large skillet or wok over medium heat.
+Add the bacon and cook until crispy, about 5-7 minutes.

 Learn how to season a wok.